MartynaBogdanska/arondale-wordpress/wordpress/wp-content/plugins/insert-pages/readme.txt

 3. Insert Pages shortcode example.

 == Changelog ==

+= 3.4.6 =
+* Respect <!--more--> quicktag in excerpt and excerpt-only displays (in normal insert method).
+* Add a custom <!--crop--> quicktag in excerpt and excerpt-only displays (in normal insert method).
+Excerpt can be trimmed to anything between <!--crop--> and <!--more--> quicktags.

+= 3.4.5 =
+* Fix for nested inserted pages all using custom templates.
+Props @masterbip for discovering the issue!

+= 3.4.4 =
+* Fix incorrect link in excerpt's 'Continue reading' link.
+Props @bogyo74 for discovering the bug!
+* Fix empty id attribute rendering if no custom ID provided.
+Props @theschappy for finding and fixing this bug!

+= 3.4.3 =
+* Add 'id' shortcode param that sets the html id attribute on the wrapper element for an inserted page.
+Useful for anchor links.
+Props @Seb33300 for the suggestion!
+* Fix for WPBakery Visual Composer inline styles in inserted pages.
+Props @Seb33300 for the pull request!

+= 3.4.2 =
+* Add 'public' shortcode param that lets private inserted pages be visible to anonymous users.
+Props @ahtcx for the suggestion.
+* Fix for inserted pages shown on BuddyPress profiles.
+Props @IdleWanderer for the report!
+* Fix for querystring option missing from widget settings.

+= 3.4.1 =
+* Fix for Elementor rendering in legacy mode.
+* Fix for Post Thumbnail display in legacy mode.

+= 3.4.0 =
+* Add integration with WPBakery Page Builder (Visual Composer).
+* Fix error messages about deprecated functions in PHP 7.2.
+* Adhere to WordPress Coding Standards.

 = 3.3.0 =
 * Fix custom field values coming from parent post in certain contexts.
 Props @chrisneward for catching it!